NextGen Networking Unveiled: Kyndryl & Cloudflare's Managed Network Transformation Services for Enterprises

 I love when you mention about the 90,000 person startup, you know, because that brings, you know, such memories in regards to, I've worked with, you know, large companies in regards to, and it's very challenging in regards to, you know, building that kind of a startup culture within the large organization.

-So I'm so happy that Kindrel is taking a fresh approach towards, you know, how customers have been transforming their infrastructure and network, and that requires that kind of a freshness in regards to how you look at the modern scale architectures today on where customers are going, their journeys all together.
+So I'm so happy that Kindrel is taking a fresh approach towards, you know, how customers have been transforming their infrastructure and network, and that requires that kind of a freshness in regards to how you look at the modern scale architectures today on where customers are going, their journeys altogether.

 So, yeah.
 So overall, I would love to understand, Deepika, that where do you see some of the key areas that you drive within your teams overall to drive that innovation and how the Kindrel services stay ahead of the curve?